Comment on page

 As any other Internet protocol, the HTTP protocol has kept evolving over the years and now there are clients and servers distributed over the world and over time that speak different versions with varying levels of success.
 So in order to get libcurl to work with the URLs you pass in libcurl offers ways for you to specify which HTTP version that request and transfer should use. libcurl is designed in a way so that it tries to use the most common, the most sensible if you want, default values first but sometimes that is not enough and then you may need to instruct libcurl on what to do.

-Since perhaps mid 2016, curl will default to use HTTP/1.1 for HTTP servers.
-If you connect to HTTPS and you have a libcurl that has HTTP/2 abilities built-in, curl will attempt to use HTTP/2 automatically or fall back to 1.1 in case the negotiation failed.
+curl defaults to HTTP/1.1 for HTTP servers but if you connect to HTTPS and you have a curl that has HTTP/2 abilities built-in, it attempts to negotiate HTTP/2 automatically or falls back to 1.1 in case the negotiation failed.
 Non-HTTP/2 capable curls get 1.1 over HTTPS by default.

 The HTTP version used before HTTP/1.0 was made available is often referred to as HTTP/0.9.
 Back in those days, HTTP responses had no headers as they would only return a response body and then immediately close the connection.

 curl can be told to support such responses but will by default not recognize them, for security reasons.
 Almost anything bad will look like an HTTP/0.9 response to curl so the option needs to be used with caution.

 The HTTP/0.9 option to curl is different than the other HTTP command line options for HTTP versions mentioned above as this controls what response to accept, while the others are about what HTTP protocol version to try to use.

 Tell curl to accept an HTTP/0.9 response like this: